About the fishbone diagram template

 Whether it is the traditional drawing of the diagram on whiteboards or sketching its skeleton on digital boards, the bottom line is that this diagram promotes efficiency and improved problem-solving processes.

-History and development of fishbone diagram
+History and development of the fishbone diagram

 Some call the fishbone diagram as Ishikawa diagram to honor a Japanese engineering professor, Kaoru Ishikawa.
 There are reports that the diagram has existed since the 1920s; however, Ishikawa popularized it and pioneered quality management techniques in the 1960s.
 Ishikawa was also notably responsible for implementing the quality management procedures for Kawasaki shipyards.
 Along the way, the fishbone has been helpful for most companies, not only for root-cause analysis but also during the design stage to prevent problems.